bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 This confused me for a bit, since as far as I could tell there was no other work besides mine on the puzzle.
 Until people reported that there was backsolving going on in the round, and apparently the answers for this round had an extremely exploitable property that allowed it to be solved entirely with enumeration.

+One very terse crash-out later, I decided I needed a break from the spreadsheets.
+And conveniently a physical puzzle had arrived: [a box of all-black jigsaw pieces](https://puzzmon.world/puzzles/starry_night)...

 <details markdown="1">
-<summary markdown="1">One very terse crash-out later, I decided I needed a break from the spreadsheets.
-And conveniently a physical puzzle had arrived: [a box of all-black jigsaw pieces](https://puzzmon.world/puzzles/starry_night)...</summary>
+<summary>Spoilers for Starry Night</summary>

 ...that only revealed a hidden pattern if you used Chekhov's blacklight on them.